zumbalogy/vorcheck/README.md

 **Language: Any language**

-In the `longest-substring` directory, implement an algorithm that when given a string, returns the longest substring found in the input.
+In the `longest-substring` directory, implement an algorithm that when given a string, returns the longest repeating substring found in the input.
+E.g., in the string "phenomenal", the longest repeating substring is "en".